amishagithub/ADAM/README.md

 # ADAM
-This is an Array Data Manipulation.
+This is an Array Data Manipulation in which sorting an array ,finding mean , median , mode ,max element and min element operations are performed.